Waldhausen Additivity: Classical and Quasicategorical: Recollections about Quasicategories

+Suppose $A$ and $B$ are simplicial sets and $A \subseteq B$.
+Then $A$ is {\it 0-full in $B$} if and only if any $n$-simplex of $B$ is in $A$ exactly when all its vertices lie in $A$.
+Similarly, $A$ is {\it 1-full in $B$} if and only if any $n$-simplex of $B$ is in $A$ exactly when all its edges lie in $A$.\footnote{A map of simplicial sets $f \colon A \to B$ is {\it $n$-full} if the unit naturality square

 is a pullback \cite[Definition B.0.11]{JoyalQuadern}.
 Here $\text{cosk}_n$ is the right adjoint to the $n$-th truncation functor $\text{tr}_n$.
 A simplicial subset of a simplicial set is {\it $n$-full} if the inclusion functor is $n$-full.
-The map $f$ is $n$-full if and only if it has the right lifting property with respect to the inclusion $\partial\Delta[m] \hookrightarrow \Delta[m]$ for all $m > n$ \cite[Proposition B.0.12]{JoyalQuadern}.
-Thus, $n$-full implies $(n+1)$-full.
+The map $f$ is $n$-full if and only if it has the right lifting property with respect to the inclusion $\partial\Delta[m] \hookrightarrow \Delta[m]$ for all $m > n$ and each such lifting problem has a unique solution, see \cite[Proposition~B.0.12 and Definition~C.0.22]{JoyalQuadern}.
+Thus, $n$-full implies $(n+1)$-full.} 1-full does not imply 0-full, but 0-full implies 1-full.
+As previously remarked, if $X$ is a quasicategory and $A \subseteq X$ is 0-full, then $A$ is a quasicategory.
+The analogous statement for 1-full sub simplicial sets of a quasicategory is false, however we can draw the desired conclusion if we additionally require that composites exist in $A$.